Get more information on the USCIS H-1B season

 *Whenever traveling on cap-gap ALWAYS consult your immigration attorney to confirm that travel is approved and that you have all necessary materials to depart and reenter the U.S. as planned.

-Read this General H-1B Information and Updates (pdf).
+Read the General H-1B Information and Updates here: